 Circuit Training is Practical

 From a practical point of view, circuits are very easy to set up and they need minimum space and equipment.
 They can be used with weights, kettlebells, boxes, TRX and various other bits of equipment, but in many cases, bodyweight is more than adequate.
 This can make circuit training an ideal home workout routine or workout when you’re travelling as you can create your own circuit when you don’t have access to gym equipment and get a great workout for your entire body using just bodyweight movements.

 From a PT perspective, circuits can be a fantastic way to get multiple people involved (read more money) Assuming you have the space; a studio, park, garden, you could set up a circuit for any number of clients.
 Longer term, these clients could be converted into 1-1 clients, but even if they aren’t, a good PT will still have sessions running with several clients across the week, bringing in additional income.

 The biggest takeaway of circuit training is the adaptability as a training system.
-They can be done anywhere, with or without equipment, can cover a range of specific needs, can be done as a group or on a 1-1 basis.
-They can be an entire session or a tough finisher.
+They can be done anywhere, with or without equipment, can cover a range of specific needs, can be done as a group or on a 1-1 basis and can even be tailored to make improvements in a specific sport.
+They can be an effective exercise as an entire session or a tough finisher.
 Circuits are a valuable tool for any PT

 How to construct the perfect circuit

-This is a quick and easy way to construct a circuit, remember there are many variations which can be adapted to any goal/need, but the following circuit is a good template to use:
+This is a quick and easy way to construct a circuit which can be used by a personal trainer for their clients or by individuals creating their own circuit training sessions, remember there are many variations which can be adapted to any goal/need, but the following circuit is a good template to use:

 - Upper body Exercise, think; pull ups, push ups, shoulder press